minio/docs/source/glossary.rst

      A deployment uses a single external key to decrypt any object throughout the deployment.

      See also: :term:`SSE-KMS`, :term:`SSE-C`, :term:`encryption at rest`, :term:`network encryption`.

+   standalone deployment
+     A :term:`single-node single-drive` (SNSD) MinIO deployment.
+     This term previously referred to the deprecated :ref:`Gateway or Filesystem Mode <minio-gateway-migration>` deployment types.

    SUBNET
      `MinIO's Subscription Network <https://min.io/pricing?jmp=docs>`__ tracks support tickets and provides 24 hour direct-to-engineer access for subscribed accounts.